oacore/ACT2/README.md

 citation_class_label
 citation_influence_label
 ```
 For descriptions of each feature, see (S.N.
-Kunnath et al., submitted to LREC2022).
+Kunnath et al., in preparation).
 ### How to Load
 #### Python
 ```python